bowlersp/next_cm/readme.md

 # AS3 Overview
 Use this script as a starting point for interacting with F5 BIG-IP Next Central Manager's (CM) AS3 feature API.
-The `main()` function executes a basic workflow consisting of the following:
+The `as3_test()` function executes a basic workflow consisting of the following:

 1. **Read** AS3 declaration from a local file
 2. **Create** the AS3 declaration via the CM API (POST)